tivins/database/README.md

 ```

-Then create an instance of Database, with the created connector:
+Then create an instance of Database, with the created connector :
 ```php
 $database = new Database($connector);
 ```